foqueiroz/arcdocs.github.io/book/software/compilers/gnu.md

 ## The GNU module on the HPC

-By default when users log into the HPC the [intel compiler](./intel) is loaded.
+By default when users log into the HPC the [Intel compiler](./intel) is loaded.
 You can switch compilers to use the GNU compiler with the following command:

 ```bash
 $ module switch intel gnu